uwec-innovation-labs/energy-dashboard-frontend/api/README.md

    our database is constantly getting new tables, or in other words, new building/datatype combinations. currently, not all buildings have all dataTypes, and it's pretty arbitrary which have which. as of March 13 2019, the current building/dataType pairings can be found in 'current_tables.ods'

+HISTORY QUERY
+  the 'history_config' table on the sql database is the only one that does not contain energy usage data--rather, it lists data about the other tables. a query getting all of the records/fields from the history_config table would look like this:

+    query {
+      history {
+        ID
+        ID_
+        HISTORYNAME
+        SOURCE
+        SOURCEHANDLE
+        TIMEZONE
+        INTERVAL_
+        SYSTEMTAGS
+        VALUEFACETS
+        TABLE_NAME
+        DB_TIMEZONE
+      }
+    }